And greetings to you thrill seekers, music lovers, conversationalists all across the fruited plane.

 Why won't you let her?

-Well, isn't that little pinch in jail, and it's not Bill Keller in jail, and it's none of their other editors or executives in jail.
+Well, it isn't that little pinch in jail, and it's not Bill Keller in jail, and it's none of their other editors or executives in jail.

 It's poor old Judith Miller.

-Now they're barking up this tree at Rove, and as I explained to you last hour, Rove didn't reveal a name.
+And as I explained to you last hour, Rove didn't reveal a name.

-Roves did not do anything that was criminal.
+Rove did not do anything that was criminal.

-In fact, uh one of the authors of the of the law that's in question, one of the co-authors, Victoria Tensen, uh, who is the wife of Joe de Genova.
+In fact, one of the authors of the law that's in question, one of the co-authors, Victoria Tensing, who is the wife of Joe DeGenova, she was on television last night.

 She says nothing has gotten anywhere near breaking law in this case.